 Promotion of this survey began with sharing information with study partners and stakeholders and the development of a Partner Toolkit.
 Survey flyers were also posted at Pulse Stations and several Broad Street bus stops, primarily for Routes 19, 50, and 76.
-Locations for these postings can be found in the Appendix.
+Locations for these postings can be found at the end of this section.
 Two times were set aside on December 14, 2022 (8:00-10:30am and 4:00-6:30pm) for PlanRVA and GRTC staff to be present at and around the Willow Lawn Pulse Station to interact with transit riders and make them aware of the MetroQuest survey.
 Small flyers were designed with QR codes to serve as handouts.